 The primary college-level quality metric we use throughout our analysis is CollegePoint (CP) school status (defined in Section II).
 CollegePoint provided the full list of CP schools with institutional identifiers so that we could link to other common sources of college-level information.
 Second, we use an alternative measure of college quality: Barron's selectivity tiers 1 ("most competitive") and 2 ("highly competitive plus").
 Examples of Tier 1 schools include Harvard University, Williams College, and University of Virginia; examples of Tier 2 schools include Boston University, Smith College, and University of Illinois at Urbana-Champaign.
-We include additional college-level characteristics to further measure quality and affordability from the College Scorecard, including average net price, average net price by student income-bin, six-year graduation rate, mid-point SAT scores of incoming class, and admission rate.
-13 Finally, we identify the subset of CP schools that meet full financial need for all admitted students, since these institutions enable students to attend high-quality institutions without incurring out-of-pocket expenses or student debt to cover tuition and living expenses.14 Specifically, these are the schools that meet 100% of demonstrated financial need without loans, either for all students or for students from lower-income families.
-There are a total of 35 "meet full need" (MFN) schools, which represent the highest-quality colleges.
+We include additional college-level characteristics to further measure quality and affordability from the College Scorecard, including average net price, average net price by student income-bin, six-year graduation rate, midpoint SAT scores of incoming class, and admission rate.
+13 Finally, we identify the subset of CP schools that meet full financial need for all admitted students, since these institutions enable students to attend high-quality institutions without incurring out-of-pocket expenses or student debt to cover tuition and living expenses, beyond what students and their families are expected to contribute as determined by their FAFSA application.
+14 Specifically, these are the schools that meet 100% of demonstrated financial need without loans, either for all students or for students from lower-income families.
+There are a total of 35 "meet full need" (MFN) schools, which represent the highest-quality colleges and universities in the U.S.